bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/terminal.md

 Kill the script specified by the script filename and arguments OR by its PID.
-If filename and arguments are used the kill is server-specific, so if you're connected to home and want to kill a script running on n00dles, you have to either use it's PID or :code:`connect` to n00dles first and then use the the kill command.
+If filename and arguments are used the kill is server-specific, so if you're connected to home and want to kill a script running on n00dles, you have to either use it's PID or `connect` to n00dles first and then use the the kill command.

 If you are killing the script using its filename and arguments, then each argument must be separated by a space.
 Remember that a running script is identified